 You can create your quests as well.

-The character is customisable, and you need to learn various fighting moves to gain.
+The character is customizable, and you need to learn various fighting moves to gain.

 You can also join clans to engage in different clan wars.
 It’s something a different for those looking for that.